0x4447/0x4447-product-vpn-contained/README.md

 # 0x4447 Contained VPN

 This folder contains a CloudFormation file that, when deployed, will create L2TP, IPSec, and CISCO IPSec VPN servers in your selected AWS account.

+The stack is ideal for connecting your office to AWS resources and making those resources available to your local office network, as well as securing your Internet connection.

 # DISCLAIMER!

 This stack is available to anyone at no cost, but on an as-is basis.
 0x4447 LLC is not responsible for damages or costs of any kind that may occur when this stack is used.
 You take full responsibility when you use it.

-# Use cases

-This stack is ideal for connecting your office to AWS resources and making those resources available to your local office network, as well as securing your internet connection.

 # Before you deploy